SignPath/website/docs/documentation/crypto-providers/windows.md

 The following table shows the KSP `HRESULT` result codes for the different error situations when calling the SignPath REST API.
 Note that the CSP error code has to be retrieved via [`GetLastError()`](https://learn.microsoft.com/en-us/windows/win32/api/errhandlingapi/nf-errhandlingapi-getlasterror).

-{%- assign table = site.data.tables.crypto-providers.csp-ksp-errors -%}
+{%- assign table = site.data.tables.crypto-providers.windows-csp-ksp-errors -%}
 {%- include render-table.html -%}

 ## SignTool.exe {#signtool}